GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Enquiries Form.
 A Boostrap's form class is used to create a simple enquiry form with a modal popup to say thank you once it has been submitted.
 The form is not yet functional, this will be rectified once I have learned how to do it.

-- Give a concise and aesthetically pleasing presentation of the business “Piano Lessons with Greg Kaighin”.
-- Provide a way for potential customers to get in contact.

 ### Secondary